jonnyweatherly/aajonusnet/md/QNA/Q&A Of January 2, 2011.md

 A: Where is it?
 Gaiam.
 Gaiam.com.
 G-A-I-A-M. Gaiam.com.

-Q: You can get some local into it.
+Q: You can get some locally too.
 EchoBathing.com in San Diego.

 A: G-A-I-A-M.